simwrapper/simwrapper.github.io/docs/xy-hexagons.md

 You can specify multiple aggregations in the data section.

+- `projection` can be any valid EPSG code, default assumes lat/long if
 - `elements` is the name of the property containing the data array (for JSON files only)
 - `aggregations` is a list of `title`, `x`, `y` which say which COLUMNS of data in the elements array contain the x,y data.
 - x,y can be column numbers or column names